angular/angular/packages/compiler-cli/README.md

 # Build Angular and the compiler
 ./build.sh

-# Copy over the package so we can test the compiler tests
-$ cp tools/@angular/tsc-wrapped/package.json dist/tools/@angular/tsc-wrapped

 # Run the test once
 # (First edit the LINKABLE_PKGS to use npm link instead of npm install)
 $ ./scripts/ci/offline_compiler_test.sh